For this church:

 Newark and Southwell Deanery

-The original Christ Church was erected on the north side of Lombard Street in 1836-7 by J D Paine.
+The original Christ Church was erected on the north side of Lombard Street in 1836-7.
+The architect was W. A. Nicholson of Lincoln.

-The church was restored and new organ installed in 1880s.
+The church was restored and a new organ installed in 1880.

-A new Christ Church was build on Boundary Road in 1958.
+A new Christ Church was build on Boundary Road, Newark, in 1958.
 Old Christ Church was declared redundant in 1962 and sold for use as commercial premises.

-Particular thanks to Jessica Key for research on this entry.
+Particular thanks to Jessica Key and Andy Nicholson for research on this entry.